Thoughtful Gifts for Gardeners, from Fun to Practical - updated for 2025

 - Audrey Hepburn

-Earlier this year, Amazon changed the policy that allowed me to use their images on my website.
+Recently Amazon changed their policy that allowed me to use their images on my website.
 I haven't figured out how to do that now without jumping through all sorts of technical hoops that I don't understand.
+(I like growing tomatoes, not messing around with technical stuff!)

 So I apologize that there aren't photos of some of these products in this post.
 It's NOT a trick to get you to click a link.

 And just so you know, some of the links below are affiliate links, which means if you follow a link and then place a qualifying order, I might receive a small commission at no extra cost to you.
-Read my disclosure here.
+You can read my disclosure here.

 But honestly, most of these items are things I use myself and absolutely love!
 Some were gifts, some are treats that I bought for myself, and some were sent to me for review.
 I haven't been disappointed!
 (Or if I was disappointed, I didn't include the product here!)